Spirast/Spirast/README.md

 ## 📚 Learning & Growth

-I'm constantly expanding my knowledge in:
+I am perpetually augmenting my expertise in the following areas:
-- Advanced Luau features and optimizations
+- Advanced functionalities and optimization techniques in Luau
-- Game design principles
+- Principles of game design
-- UI/UX best practices
+- Best practices in user interface (UI) and user experience (UX) design
-- Server-side performance optimization
+- Optimization of server-side performance

 ## 📫 Connect With Me